tmetsch/suricate/README.md

 Suricate is a very simple Python based Analytics Service originally designed to analyze data streams coming from [DTrace](http://www.dtrace.org) to learn application/service behaviour in a data center/cloud.
-Based on that models could be created and finally actions taken (optimization, fault detection) based on the models and new incoming data via AMQP.
+Based on that models could be created.
+Finally actions could be triggered (for optimization, fault detection, ...) based on the models and new incoming data via AMQP.

 With this first release this has become more a general purpose tool.
 The DTrace part is stripped out for now.